Deduktiva/magnolia-python/Python/Doc/library/socketserver.rst

       raises an exception, this function will not be called.

+   .. attribute:: request

+      The *new* :class:`socket.socket` object
+      to be used to communicate with the client.

+   .. attribute:: client_address

+      Client address returned by :meth:`BaseServer.get_request`.

+   .. attribute:: server

+      :class:`BaseServer` object used for handling the request.

 .. class:: StreamRequestHandler
            DatagramRequestHandler

    These :class:`BaseRequestHandler` subclasses override the :meth:`~BaseRequestHandler.setup` and :meth:`~BaseRequestHandler.finish`
-   methods, and provide :attr:`self.rfile` and :attr:`self.wfile` attributes.
+   methods, and provide :attr:`rfile` and :attr:`wfile` attributes.

-   The :attr:`self.rfile` and :attr:`self.wfile` attributes can be read or written, respectively, to get the request data or return data to the client.
+   .. attribute:: rfile

+      A file object from which receives the request is read.
+      Support the :class:`io.BufferedIOBase` readable interface.

+   .. attribute:: wfile

+      A file object to which the reply is written.
+      Support the :class:`io.BufferedIOBase` writable interface

+   .. versionchanged:: 3.6
+      :attr:`wfile` also supports the
+      :class:`io.BufferedIOBase` writable interface.

 Examples
 --------

-:class:`SocketServer.TCPServer` Example
+:class:`socketserver.TCPServer` Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is the server side::

-   import SocketServer
+   import socketserver

-   class MyTCPHandler(SocketServer.BaseRequestHandler):
+   class MyTCPHandler(socketserver.BaseRequestHandler):
        """
        The request handler class for our server.